10 Ways how to stop gambling addiction

 Other things that help take each day as it comes include keeping a journal, setting achievable daily goals, and stopping worrying about “what ifs.”

 Taking it one day at a time works by lowering the stress that persons with gambling addiction experience.
-A common problem for many people with gambling addiction is that they get overwhelmed thinking about avoiding anything gamble-related for the rest of their lives, which they believe to be impossible.
-Sometimes this stress becomes so intense that it leads to cravings, after which a person starts gambling again.
+A common problem for most people with gambling addiction is that they get overwhelmed thinking about avoiding anything gamble-related for the rest of their lives, which they believe to be impossible.
+At times, this stress becomes so intense that it leads to cravings, after which a person starts gambling again.
+This method is all about taking it easy in order to protect mental health and strengthen one’s decision to quit gambling.

 3. Try something absolutely new

-Some options for trying something new include signing up for a class (unrelated to a person’s profession), going to a new restaurant, traveling to new places, planting a garden, and engaging in other fun activities you’ve never tried before.
+This strategy is particularly useful for persons who started gambling because they were seeking excitement.
+Options for trying something new include signing up for a class (unrelated to a person’s profession), going to a new restaurant, traveling to new places, planting a garden, and engaging in other fun activities you’ve never tried before.

-Everything about gambling is uncertain, which makes it even more exciting for some people.
-Since many people engage in gambling just to feel that rush, the excitement it provides could be the reason behind relapse.
+It works because it gives much-needed excitement to thrill-seekers.
+The Journal of Gambling Studies published a comparative study in 2008 by Pantalon et al., that found that excitement-seeking is associated with large gambling gains and losses, incarceration, any substance misuse or dependence, excessive and varied gambling, and signs of compulsive gambling (i.e., at-risk gambling).
+Everything about gambling is uncertain, which makes it even more exciting for certain people.
+Since the majority of people engage in gambling just to feel that rush, the excitement it provides mainly serves as the reason behind relapse.
 Doing something new gives you that excitement and thereby reduces the need for gambling.

 4. Restore an old hobby